Teamoreteateo/DSA2101-Project/Code.md

 ## 1. Introduction

 Taylor Swift’s music has had a significant impact on the global pop and country music scenes.
-For this project, we used the Taylor Swift Spotify data sourced from the TidyTuesday repository to analyse the musical and lyrical features of her music.
+In this project, we used the Taylor Swift Spotify data sourced from the TidyTuesday repository to analyse the musical and lyrical features of her music.
 This dataset includes detailed audio attributes of her songs which we aim to use in this project.
 By